 In the old-school classic game of Risk, players build their own armies and take over the world, though strategic planning and tactical maneuvers are needed to successfully conquer the world.
 This game is perfect for players ages 8 and up.
 This is an excellent game for those who love strategic thinking.

 When they think of old-school board games, everyone’s head goes first to Monopoly.
 Games can be long and get pretty heated as people buy up real estate around the board, but they’re oh so much fun.
-There are many variations of this classic, including an electronic version, one for kids, and even those based on popular tv shows.
+There are many variations of this classic, including an electronic version, one for kids, and even those based on popular TV shows.
 It’s also the one game that you may want to reconsider if you have family members who hate losing.
 I’m always being called a cheater whenever our family plays, as I almost always win!

 In this head-to-head game of Mastermind, one player creates a color code, and their opponent tries to break it.
 Sharpen your logic and reasoning skills while having some fun with a friend.
 Mastermind has been touted as one of the best-selling games of all time and teaches STEM and STEAM principles like deductive reasoning and logic.